wojdyr/fityk/doc/ref.rst

     sure am I that there is not a very much better fit in some corner of parameter space?"

-Our function of merit is WSSR - the weighted sum of squared residuals, also called chi-square:
+Our function of merit is the weighted sum of squared residuals (WSSR), also called chi-square:

 .. math::
   \chi^{2}(\mathbf{a})